rajatthipe/Cat-Dog-Image-Classifier-using-CNN/README.md

-# Cat-Dog-Image-Classifier-using-CNN

-# 🐱🐶 CatDogNet
+# 🐱🐶 Cat-Dog-Image-Classifier

-**CatDogNet** is a deep learning project built to classify images of cats and dogs using a Convolutional Neural Network (CNN).
+**Cat-Dog-Image-Classifier** is a deep learning project built to classify images of cats and dogs using a Convolutional Neural Network (CNN).
 The model is trained using TensorFlow and Keras on a structured dataset of labeled images.
 It demonstrates effective use of image preprocessing, CNN design, batch normalization, and dropout regularization to improve performance and reduce overfitting.

 ---